-Intially, working with traumatic distress I go slowly and respectfully because a ‘quick fix’ is not always appropriate.
-Using hypnosis and guided relaxation the aim is to give you breathing space.
+Intially, working with traumatic distress I go slowly and respectfully because a ‘quick fix’ is often not appropriate.
+Using Emotional Freedom Techniques and focused breathing practices, the aim is to give you breathing space.

 Maybe you just need someone to listen to you, without giving advice.
 However you approach this work, and mindful of the sensitive nature of the work, it is for you to set the pace of the work.

 Are you wondering … “If I’ve coped this long, why dig things up”?

 You pass as ‘normal’ … almost no one guesses about your brush with trauma … unless you tell them.
 If you’re wondering if it makes sense to start digging around in the past now, perhaps some of these questions have crossed your mind: